Everyday Healthy Recipes

 Beetroot soup with beetroot pieces in white bowl on top of white plate with spoon to the right.

-• I do NOT recommend using ready cooked beets from the store to make traditional Polish beet soup.
+• I do NOT recommend using ready cooked beets from the store to make beet barszcz.

 • Use either 2-3 large dried porcini mushrooms or one or two quarters of a cup of water from cooking the mushrooms (used for making mushroom dumplings).